clinicalml/realhumaneval/README.md

 # The RealHumanEval

-Associated code, data and interface for the paper "The Real HumanEval: Evaluating Large Language Models’ Abilities to Support Programmers".
+Associated code, data and interface for the paper ["The Real HumanEval: Evaluating Large Language Models’ Abilities to Support Programmers"](https://arxiv.org/abs/2404.02806), to appear at the CHI TREW 2024 workshop.

 <img src="./static/fig1.jpg" alt="Overview of RealHumanEval" width="50%"/>